so-rose/blender_maxwell/README.md

 # Architecture
 ## Registration and Contracts
-[ ] Finish the contract code converting from Blender sockets to our sockets based on dimensionality and the property description.
+[x] Finish the contract code converting from Blender sockets to our sockets based on dimensionality and the property description.
-[ ] Refactor the node category code; it's ugly as all fuck.
+[ ] Refactor the node category code; it's ugly.
 [?]
 Would be nice with some kind of indicator somewhere to help set good socket descriptions when using geonodes and wanting units.

 ## Managed Objects
-[ ] Implement modifier support on the managed BL object, with special attention paid to the needs of the GeoNodes socket.
+[x] Implement modifier support on the managed BL object, with special attention paid to the needs of the GeoNodes socket.
-- [ ] Implement preview toggling too, ex. using the relevant node tree collections
+- [x] Implement preview toggling too, ex. using the relevant node tree collections
 - Remember, the managed object is "dumb".
 It's the node's responsibility to react to any relevant `on_value_change`, and forward all state needed by the modifier to the managed obj.
 It's only the managed obj's responsibility to not update any modifier value that wouldn't change anything.
 [ ] Implement loading the xarray-defined voxels into OpenVDB, saving it, and loading it as a managed BL object with the volume setting.
 [ ] Implement basic jax-driven volume voxel processing, especially cube based slicing.
 [ ] Implement jax-driven linear interpolation of volume voxels to an image texture, whose pixels are sized according to the dimensions of another managed plane object (perhaps a uniquely described Managed BL object itself).

+## Utils or Services
+[ ] Dedicated module for managing the interaction with the tidy3d cloud, to help nuke all the random caches out of existance.

 ## Node Base Class
 [ ] Dedicated `draw_preview`-type draw functions for plot customizations.